IBM/watsonx-data-lab/docs/wxd-intro-infrastructure.md

 * Catalogs (purple layer) – Catalogs contain metadata about the objects found in buckets or databases.
 Each catalog is associated with one or more engines.
 An engine can’t access data in a bucket or a remote database unless the corresponding catalog is associated with the engine.

-* Buckets (green layer) – An object-store that contains data (i.e., MinIO, AWS S3, Cloud-Object Storage).
+* Buckets (pink layer) – An object-store that contains data (i.e., MinIO, AWS S3, Cloud-Object Storage).
 Each bucket is associated with a catalog (with a 1:1 mapping).
 When a bucket is added to watsonx.data, a catalog is created for it at the same time, based on input from the user.

 * Databases (blue layer) – Specialty Database engines.
 If a database connection is added (for federation purposes), a catalog is created for that database connection as well.

+* Services (green layer) - Specialty Services.
+In this system, a Milvus Vector database has been provisioned as an extra service.

 The diagram can become complex as the number of data sources and engines increases.
 You can use the magnifier in the bottom right corner to fit the diagram onto the screen or to focus in on a portion of the diagram.